sebastianst/UnsafeVolumeXposedMod/README.md

 parameter from the config.xml file.
 It could provide an interface where one can add parameters and the values one would like to assign to them.
 Then during startup the programme would apply the values.

+A compiled APK can be downloaded from my [Bintray site](https://bintray.com/sebastianst/Android/UnsafeVolumeXposedMod).